mshemadarshini/dxc-digitalexplorer/README.md

     - Solutions defined by “type” = Labs, delivery, showcases, prototypes, compound solutions.
 3. The graph highlights the skills and potential of our people (for free)

-DE is not a data lake, DE is a living dataset.
-The knowledge is used from within graph to shape the other DE modules.
+DXC Digital Explorer is not a data lake, DE is a living dataset.
+The knowledge is used from within graph to shape the other DXC Digital Explorer modules.

 * [DE key features](deFeatures.md)
 * [Release Notes](ReleaseNotes)